-Klassenbester is Bell & Evans’ new higher-welfare, slower-growing, more flavorful breed of broiler chickens.
-The new breed, Das Klassenbester, will 100% replace Bell & Evans’ current breed of chickens by the end of 2018.
+Klassenbester is Bell & Evans’ new higher-welfare, more flavorful breed of broiler chickens.
+The new breed, Das Klassenbester, will 100% replace Bell & Evans’ current breed of chickens by June 2019.
 Learn More

 We have two lines of chickens.
 One is organic and the other is all natural/raised without antibiotics (RWA).

 - Both are fed an all-natural, antibiotic-free diet, but the organic line feed is certified organic.
 The all-natural/RWA feed is not organic.

 - Both are free-roaming within their barns, but the organic chickens are given access to the outdoors and free-range, weather and age permitting.
 They are also raised on an organic farm.
 All-natural/RWA chicken is not given access to the outdoors.